Micro Keizaigaku no Chikara (The Power of Microeconomics)

 However, no matter how horribly uninteresting it might seem at first, and no matter how much you may doubt that any part of it will truly satisfy your intellectual curiosity, the deeper you dig into economics, the more you will start to see stunning mechanisms that drive our society.

 To understand why, let us think about the following.
 In order to manage the economy, it seems as if somebody would have to create an orderly plan, and someone must become the “leader” to ensure that everything is going well, right?
 Does it seem that if there were no leader and everyone did whatever they wanted, the economy would fall apart?

 Actually, for some reason, the “everyone doing their own thing with no leader” approach works remarkably well.
 Economics is what explains why that is and the reason it works.

 To further whet your intellectual curiosity, I will put it this way: there are mathematical principles behind why uncoordinated and unorganized economic planning works so well (we call this a decentralized decision-making system), and this book explains them in a way that you are guaranteed to understand (including the necessary mathematical methods), even if you have no background in economics.
 Are you starting to get interested?

 Another feature of the book is the large number of compelling real-world examples that demonstrate how surprisingly well the mathematical theories match up to real phenomena.
 If you want to learn about the extraordinary mechanisms that drive our society and to discuss politics armed with that knowledge, or even if you’re incredulous that such economic mechanisms could possibly exist, I am confident that you will enjoy this book.

-(Written by Michihiro Kandori, Professor of Graduate School of Economics / 2017)
+(Written by KANDROI Michihiro, Professor, Graduate School of Economics / 2017)